Principi group: Criminal activities

 Belivuk was arrested in Belgrade on February 5, 2021.
 He was accused in Bosnia of at least two murders.
 Siniša Miličević, nicknamed Tigar, who was brutally murdered on June 1, 2018, and Miloš Ostojić who was killed on January 2, 2019.
 They were close to Đorđe Ždrala, known as Đoka, Elez's former godfather with whom he had been in conflict for years.

 In a major police operation, in which the DEA and the Serbian police participated, 18 other people, along with Belivuk, were arrested.
 They were suspected of several serious crimes including drug trafficking, extortion, blackmail, murder and mutilation.
 Belivuk was arrested in Rudnik, where he allegedly went to burn vehicles used in criminal acts.
 The police found a bunker and several other rooms that served Belivuk's criminal group at the Partizan Stadium.
 Drugs and weapons were found, including a sniper rifle.
 Police also found 15 people in the so-called "barracks".

 Belivuk became known to the general public in 2016 after the attack on Boža Kumburović and Nebojša Petrović, members of the security of FK Partizan's director Miloš Vazura.
 He was sentenced to one year of house arrest without electronic tagging.
 The media classified Belivuk in the so-called Kavač clan, which has been at war with the Škaljari clan for years.

 The group is active throughout the Balkans, with waging war against Škaljari clan, Principi and Kavač clan are trying to take as much territory as they can.
 They are also involved in an organized crime ring, nicknamed by the media as 'Balkan Cartel'.
 In 2024, it is leaked that the groups presence is high in a small border city, Kikinda, with their operations of drug-weapon smuggling with Romanian allies are high and efficient for the groups funding from the city.
 Grobari from Kikinda are the core members and operatives for the clan.
-Uroš Kolaković is the leader in Kikinda for the group, while their membership is unknown, it is claimed that they have high importance for the groups operations.
+The ringleader is unknown, while their membership is unknown, it is claimed that they have high importance for the groups operations.